BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 = 2.5.7 =
 * Add filter to allow suppression of the admin screen nag about a missing organization id
+* Fix bug that was adding a colon after checkboxes and HTML field labels

 = 2.5.6 =
 * Further improve auto detection of new options format